Tracardi/tracardi-api/manual/en/docs/flow/actions/string_validator_action.md

 *Configuration values*

-* validate_regex - type of validation.
+* validator - type of validation.
 * data - the string that we would like to validate

 *Data* can be a dotted notation path to value inside profile, event, session, etc. or any string.